STARTALK 2014 Summer Chinese Teacher Training Program at Hunter College: The Blended Model

 - Participant must be US citizen or permanent resident.

 Number of Participants

 We will be enrolling 15 applicants (current or potential teachers at any grade level) who are interested in teaching Chinese as a foreign language.

 This summer program may be taken for credit or non-credit.
 To apply, all applicants need to submit the STARTALK application form.
 Applicants who are not Hunter students but wish to enroll for credit must have a B.A. degree, and need to apply for Hunter College’s non-degree graduate admission.
 The deadline for summer enrollment is April 15.
 More details regarding Hunter non-degree admission can be found at the Graduate Admissions website.
 As soon as you obtain the non-degree acceptance notice from Hunter College, contact us to get departmental permission to register for the courses.

 Hunter College Tuition and Fees

 You can download a list of tuition and fees from the Bursar's website.

 Please note that non-NY residents will need to pay a higher tuition rate than NY residents.
-You must pay the tuition upfront.
-The program will provide scholarships upon your successful completion of the courses.

 - Fill out the program application form.